 Fluorescent lamps use 25%-35% of the energy used by incandescent products to provide a similar amount of light.
 They also last about 10 times longer (7,000-24,000 hours).

-The two general types of fluorescent lightbulbs are:
+The two general types of fluorescent lamps are:

-- Fluorescent tube and circline bulbs -- typically used for task lighting such as garages and undercabinet fixtures, and for lighting large areas in commercial buildings.
+- Fluorescent tube and circline lamps -- typically used for task lighting such as garages and under cabinet fixtures, and for lighting large areas in commercial buildings.